-This stage may include in-depth interviews with internal stakeholders, client stakeholders, customers, and the people who support those customers (like sales representatives, customer service representatives, or operations folks).
+This stage may include in-depth interviews with internal stakeholders, industry experts, users, and the people who support those users (like sales representatives, customer service representatives, or operations folks).

 Activities completed here may include competitive analyses, heuristic analyses of existing assets, a review of existing usability studies, a content audit, and more.
 If there is other qualitative and/or quantitative research, that becomes an input as well.

-The outcome of this stage may take the form of customer journeys, experience maps, scenarios, user personas, and more.
+The outcome of this stage may take the form of mind maps, customer journeys, experience maps, scenarios, user personas, and more.